 During that waiting period where you are not yet eligible for your province’s plan, it is highly recommended you get privately insured to be safe.

-If you’re coming as a tourist to Canada, you will not be covered by Canada’s free public Medicare.
+If you’re coming as a visitor or tourist to Canada, you will not be covered by Canada’s free public Medicare.
 You can still access the many health care services provided by the country but you’ll need to pay out-of-pocket, or preferably have some form of travel insurance to cover any emergencies that might arise.

 You can check out World Nomads as they offer affordable travel insurance plans for Canada through their Standard and Explorer Plans.
 Standard is what you’re more likely to get if you’re planning to stick to the cities, but if you’re planning on venturing out to the wild side of Canada – skiing, hiking, snowboarding and more out in the countryside – then you’ll want their Explorer Plan.

 On our page Travel Insurance in Canada, check out our sections “Travel Insurance Companies Based on Activities” and “Provincial Travel Insurance Companies” for information on specific plans and companies that we recommend you get as a tourist to Canada.